What lessons can we learn from healthy churches?

 -- Howard Culbertson,

-Healthy church congregations share several key characteristics:
+Healthy church congregations share several of the following 10 characteristics:

 You might also like these